Issued 15 December 2017

 - Securities lending may be conducted internally, or with external securities lending agents.

-- The security lending portfolio shall not have economic exposure, or be used to leverage risk positions.
+- Securities lent, including obligations to lend, will not exceed 20 percent of the net asset value of the fund.
+The security lending portfolio shall not have economic exposure or be used to leverage risk positions.

 - Portfolio managers are responsible for adhering to the restrictions of their investment mandate.